The Turing Scheme was named in honour of the renowned scientist Alan Turing.

 The life and work of Alan Turing is also honoured within the Alan Turing Institute, the UK’s national institute for data science and artificial intelligence.

 One of the Institute’s initiatives is the Turing Enrichment Scheme.
-Now entering its sixth year, this scheme offers students currently enrolled on a doctoral programme at a UK university the opportunity to join the Institute for up to 12 months to enhance their research through accessing the facilities and opportunities in data science and artificial intelligence available at The Alan Turing Institute and its partners.
+This scheme offers students currently enrolled on a doctoral programme at a UK university the opportunity to join the Institute for up to 12 months to enhance their research through accessing the facilities and opportunities in data science and artificial intelligence available at The Alan Turing Institute and its partners.
 Find out more about the Turing Enrichment Scheme.

 To note that while they both bear Turing’s name, The Alan Turing Institute is a separate entity and does not have a role running the Turing Scheme.